lpsinger/userguide/tutorial/prerequisites.rst

 * confluent-kafka_ a data streaming platform
 * fastavro_ a faster implementation of the avro data serialization system

-* You will also need the OS virtualization software Docker_ in order to run the Kafka with Avro examples.
+* You will also need the OS virtualization software Docker_ in order to run the examples using Kafka with Avro.

 If you are on a Mac and use the MacPorts_ package manager, you can install all